sebastiencaille/sky-lib/skylib-java/README.md

 **Table Model**

 Key points
-* The columns are defined by an Enum
+* The columns are defined using an Enum
 * The model is a ListModel
 * The column can have a fixed size or fill the size of the table